-A bout with cancer is like a run through the gauntlet.
-So, while a diagnosis can feel daunting, the best thing you can do is to read up, get informed, and know your treatment options.
-Understanding the breadth of treatment available beyond clinical radiation and chemotherapy can be life-changing.
-Explore alternative remedies, talk to your doctor, and find the right therapy option for you.
+About with cancer is like a run through the gauntlet.
+So, while a diagnosis can feel daunting, the best thing you can do is to read up, get informed, and know your kidney cancer treatment options.
+Understanding the breadth of cancer treatment available beyond clinical radiation therapy and chemotherapy can be life-changing.
+Explore alternative remedies, talk to your doctor, and find the right treatment option for you.

 Where is Kidney Cancer Located?

 Kidney cancer is located in its namesake: below the intestines and before the bladder.
-Since this is a carcinoma cancer, the disease typically originates through a buildup of cancer cells in the organ wall tissue.
-A clustering of abnormal cells form tumors, either benign or malignant, the latter being cancerous.
+Since this is a carcinoma cancer, the kidney disease typically originates through a buildup of cancer cells in the organ wall kidney tissue.
+A clustering of abnormal cells form tumors, either benign or malignant, the latter being cancerous, similar to how liver cancer develops within the liver.

 Kidney cancer tends to skew male in cancer patients.
 Research run by the CDC shows that in 2016 diagnoses rates in men sat at 22.8 in every 100,000, while women were near half this, at 11.6 in every 100,000.